15 best bars in beautiful Venice, Italy

 Occupying a canalside position, it specialises in offering a range of natural wines from around the world.

-If you want to know more about the wines or would like a recommendation, do ask the knowledgeable and approachable staff who’ll be happy to shed some light.
+If you want to know more about the wines or would like a recommendation, do ask the knowledgeable and approachable staff who I know will be happy to shed some light.

 13. Bar Al Prosecco